 New Lenovo devices come pre-installed with the Lenovo Companion; an app that manages device maintenance and warranty, and is responsible for updating your Lenovo drivers, firmware, and software.
 However, the Companion app doesn’t take its responsibility too seriously and fails to notify you about security updates to your device’s firmware.

-My partner bought a new Lenovo ThinkPad Carbon X1 (5 gen.) and I may have seized it so I could compare it to my old first generation model.
+My significant other bought a new Lenovo ThinkPad Carbon X1 (5 gen.) and I may have seized it so I could compare it to my old first generation model.
 One of the differences I noticed was that it had the new Lenovo Companion app, the modern replacement for the old Lenovo OneKey Optimizer app I reviewed back in .

 At first glance, I was quite pleased to see that Lenovo Companion now finds, downloads, and installs updates to Lenovo drivers, firmware, and software.
 The Companion app organizes available updates in three categories: Critical, Recommended, and Optional.
 Two restarts and a couple of minutes later, I thought I’d gotten every available firmware update in one go.
 It turns out, that wasn’t the case despite this reassuring message in the Lenovo Companion app: